Back to Resources

 At Discreet Ketamine, we use racemic ketamine, which gives you the therapeutic benefits of both enantiomers.
 The R component may contribute to longer-lasting mood improvement, while the S component provides the more immediate antidepressant effect.

 As research progresses, pure R-ketamine formulations may eventually offer an option for patients who want milder experiences or longer-lasting results.
 For now, racemic ketamine remains the most well-established and evidence-supported approach.
+For a broader view of delivery options, see our guides to IV vs. sublingual ketamine and all the ways ketamine can be given.

 Stay Informed